 assume that $x_1$ and $x_2$ represent quantities of a substance subject to conservation. y is a measurement of $x_2$ .
+Morover, k a rate-coefficient.

 - a.
-Give the balance equations when k = 1.
+Give the balance equations.
 What are the states, the input and the output of the system? - b.
-From the balance equations derive the state space representation for the system. - c.
-Determine the transfer function of the system analytically and by using functions from the control toolbox in MATLAB.
+From the balance equations derive a state space representation for the system. - c.
+Given k=1, determine the transfer function of the system analytically and by using functions from the control toolbox in MATLAB.